TY - JOUR

 T1 - Making global local

-T2 - Global design methods, local government strategic planning and the importance of genuine community engagement
+T2 - Global methods, local planning, and the importance of genuine community engagement in Australia

 AU - Wahlin, Willhemina E.